Single Frequency Network: An Overview

 A typical distributed transmission system includes a distributed transmitter adapter (DTxA) and distributed slave transmitters.
 New mechanism standards were defined for synchronizing transmitters emitting 8-VSB signals in accordance with the ATSC DTV Standard (A/53C) in order to support the establishment of single frequency network (SFN) transmission systems utilizing distributed transmission.

-As part of the Distributed Transmission System (DTS) planning, the synchronization of trellis coders and sync segments in slave transmitters is crucial.
+As part of the DTS planning, the synchronization of trellis coders and sync segments in slave transmitters is crucial.
 Now taking a different approach, it adopts a specific bright-line technical standard for determining the placement of DTS transmitters without causing more spillover than necessary to improve a station’s coverage.

 For more information on SFN transmission networks, contact us at Smith & Fisher.